kircherlab/MPRAsnakeflow/docs/config.rst

         :bc_threshold:
             Minimum number of different BCs required per oligo.
 A higher value normally increases the correlation betwene replicates but also reduces the number of final oligos.
 Default option is :code:`10`.
-        :DNA:
-            Settings for DNA

-            :min_counts:
+        :min_dna_counts:
             Mimimum number of DNA counts per barcode.
 When set to :code:`0` a pseudo count is added.
 Default option is :code:`1`.
-        :RNA:
-            Settings for DNA

-            :min_counts:
+        :min_rna_counts:
             Mimimum number of RNA counts per barcode.
 When set to :code:`0` a pseudo count is added.
 Default option is :code:`1`.
+        :outlier_detection:
+            (Optional) Outlier detection.
+Methods and strategies to remove outlier barcodes in the final counts.
+The following options are possible:

+            :method:
+                Method to remove outliers.
+Currently :code:`rna_counts_zscore`, :code:`ratio_mad` or :code:`none` (no outlier detection) are supported.
+Default option is :code:`rna_counts_zscore`.
+            :mad_bins:
+                (Optional) For method :code:`ratio_mad`:  Number of bins for the median absolute deviation (MAD) method.
+Default option is :code:`20`.
+            :times_mad:
+                (Optional) For method :code:`ratio_mad`:  Times the MAD to remove outliers.
+Default option is :code:`5`.
+            :times_zscore:
+                (Optional) For method :code:`rna_counts_zscore`: Times the zscore to remove outliers.
+Default option is :code:`3`.

     :sampling:
         (Optional) Options for sampling counts and barcodes.
 Just for debug reasons.